Chico Pinheiro: City of Dreams

 Those two songs bookend a rather marvelous collection of songs that course through the rest of the album; their melodies flowing diaphanously, woven into often miraculously conceived harmonies, pulsating through dynamic rhythms throughout.
 Everywhere each phrase feels carefully considered yet part of a much greater whole the cumulative pictures of which are inevitably revealed with a finely-tuned sense of the dramatic.
 There is a constant sense of warmth in the detail of Mr Pinheiro’s playing and this is captured in the superb sound of this recording.

 Mr Pinheiro is surrounded by a most wonderful selection of musicians – pianist Tiago Costa, who knows exactly when to lighten chordal events with deftly introduced sequences either through the radiance of a handful of notes on the Fender Rhodes, or judicious intervention with his keyboard synthesizer; and the mighty combination of the gravitas and ingenuity of bassist Bruno Migotto and wondrous percussion colours of Edu Ribeiro.
 Chris Potter comes in to add a sense of the momentous on “Long Short Story” and “Encantando”.
 Naturally the effect is exquisite.
 This is –all in all– an utterly absorbing set that discloses something new and astonishing at every turn.

-This album is a 63rd Annual Grammy Awards Nominee for Best Latin Jazz Album
+63rd Annual Grammy Awards Nominee · Best Latin Jazz Album

 Track list – 1: City of Dreams; 2; Interlude; 3: Long Story Short; 4: Estrada Real; 5: Gesture; 6: Invisible Lights; 7: Encantando; 8: Theme; 9: Vila Madalena; 10: Farol; 11: Up In The Air